oracle-livelabs/developer/ai-optimizer/desktop/explore/explore.md

 * (optional) Play with the **Temperature** parameter (and also the other parameters if you wish to!) and compare the quality of the answers, for each LLM that is available.
 Clear the history by pressing the **Clear** button after each cycle.

 ## Acknowledgements

 * **Author** - Lorenzo De Marchis, Developer Evangelist, May 2025
-* **Contributors** - Mark Nelson, John Lathouwers, Corrado De Bari, Jorge Ortiz Fuentes
+* **Contributors** - Mark Nelson, John Lathouwers, Corrado De Bari, Jorge Ortiz Fuentes, Andy Tael
 * **Last Updated By** - Lorenzo De Marchis, June 2025